kongSteve/google-cloud-run-deployment/README.md

 >7.
 Once you are satisfied with you settings/configuration .
 Hit Create

 >8.
-Once create you will see you application depoyed and a `URL for your applications`
+Once created, you will see you application depoyed and a `URL for your applications`

 >>>>![Deployed application](img/cloud-run-created.PNG)